lvisintini/xwing-data-dev-tools/README.md

 # X-Wing Data dev tools

-These are just a collection of tools that I'm using to improve and normalize the data in
+These are just a collection of tools that I'm using to improve and normalize the data in:

 - https://github.com/lvisintini/xwing-data
 - https://github.com/guidokessels/xwing-data